 Step 3: The indicators should provide action plans.

-Example: The chosen indicators will immediately enable you to identify what action to take.
-Your sales have increased by 20%.
-With your data, you can find out why: the chosen indicators will reveal actions to pursue (or to stop) in order to increase the sales.
+Example: Good KPIs will enable you to immediately identify what actions you can take to improve them and, consequently, your business.
+Let's say your sales have increased by 20%.
+With this data, you should be able to find out why: the chosen indicators will reveal actions to pursue (or to stop) in order to increase the sales.

-To recap: if your indicators correspond to precise needs, they will necessarily be aligned with your strategy and objectives.
-Thus they will give you points of action.
+To summarize: if your indicators correspond to precise needs, they will necessarily be aligned with your strategy and objectives.
+Thus they will give you action items.